krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 need to work with the pcalc API and apply the concepts.
 Some mathematical background will be useful here if you want to develop extend the core.

+The toolkit provides a reference implementation of the concepts in this document, and is designed as an analytical middleware layer suitable for interfacing real world operational systems and complex system simulation, to the analytical machinery of the presence calculus.

 Finally, for those who want to dive deeper into the formal mathematical
 underpinnings of the calculus, we have the theory track, which perhaps goes
 into more detail than most people will need to read or understand, but is